British Steam merchant

 |Cargo||4000 tons of sugar, 1000 tons of pitch and 200 bags of mail|

-At 02.47 hours on 9 Jul, 1942, the unescorted Empire Explorer (Master Edgar Buckingham Stephens) was torpedoed and sunk by gunfire by U-575 west of Tobago.
+At 02.47 hours on 9 July 1942 the unescorted Empire Explorer (Master Edgar Buckingham Stephens) was torpedoed and sunk by gunfire by U-575 west of Tobago.
 Three crew members were lost.
-The master, 66 crew members and eight gunners were picked up by the British HMS MTB-337 and landed at Tobago.
+The master, 66 crew members and eight gunners were picked up by HMS MTB-337 and landed at Tobago.
+U-575 reported the ship under her former name Inanda.

 If you can help us with any additional information on this vessel then please contact us.